EPCCed/tesseract-docs/software-libraries/intel_mkl.rst

 BLAS and LAPACK
 ~~~~~~~~~~~~~~~

-To use MKL libraries with the Intel compilers you first need to load the Intel
+To use MKL libraries with the Intel compilers you first need to load
-compiler module and the Intel tools module:
+the Intel tools module:

 ::

-   module load intel-compilers-17
-   module load intel-tools-17
+   module load intel-tools-18

 To include MKL you specify the ``-mkl`` option on your compile and link lines.
 For example, to compile a single source file, Fortran program with MKL you could use: